We stand with Ukraine to help keep people safe. Join us

 Delete everything you no longer use

 Though many of us don’t bother, it’s recommended to delete everything you no longer need.
 Otherwise, your data can be compromised.
+Deleting unused accounts helps wipe old personal data that could otherwise remain searchable.
 This “everything” might include:

 • Social media accounts.
 Go through each of your social media channels and delete the accounts you’re no longer using.
 And don’t forget about those you set up decades ago (Myspace anyone?).